 Nearly two decades before America met Coach Taylor, Tyra Collette and Tim Riggins thanks to a TV series on NBC, author Buzz Bissinger shone a spotlight on the world of Texas high school football in Friday Night Lights: A Town, a Team, and a Dream.
 The photography for the book, which chronicles the 1988 season of the Permian High School Panthers football team in Odessa, Texas, was shot by Robert Clark, then in his early 20s.

-Although Bissinger only published about 20 of the photos, Clark shot 137 rolls of film while he was in Texas, and has used some of those photographs in his new book Friday Night Lives, a collection of never-before-seen images from his time embedded with the Panthers.
+Although Bissinger only published about 20 of the photos, Clark shot 137 rolls of film while he was in Texas, and has used some of those photographs in his book Friday Night Lives, a collection of never-before-seen images from his time embedded with the Panthers.
 “Looking back at these kids, I wasn’t that much older than them at the time.
 And I remembered my time as a high school athlete and things,” Clark tells InsideHook.
 “I think I drew upon those experiences to help me shoot this successfully.”